 - Operating Authority

-G4 – EMR Settlement Authorisations provides details on the different Authorisation and the roles and responsibilities.
+G4 – EMR and Nuclear RAB Settlement Authorisations provides details on the different Authorisation and the roles and responsibilities.